-The Private Banking subdivision seeks to provide highly personal financial services tailored to the needs of individual customers with a special focus on ultra-high net worth individuals in Iceland with more than ISK 100.0 million.
+The Private Banking subdivision seeks to provide highly personal financial services designed for the needs of individual customers with a special focus on ultra-high net worth individuals in Iceland with more than ISK 100.0 million.
 The Private Banking subdivision has specialised balanced portfolios and engages in both discretional and non-discretional asset management.
 The Private Banking subdivision relies on a team-based approach to investments and services, working closely with other divisions of the Bank, and has good access to local dealflow due to the size of the Asset Management division.

 Each customer of the Private Banking subdivision has his own account manager, who provides personal service and financial advice suited to such customer's needs.
-The account managers of the Private Banking subdivision are highly experienced with an average of 18 years of experience in the financial markets.